Complications of cervical cancer can occur as a side effect of treatment and as the result of advanced cervical cancer.

 Having cancer does not always mean having pain.
 Pain is hardly ever a symptom of early cancer.
 Even people with advanced cancer do not always have pain.
 If the cancer spreads into your nerve endings, bones or muscles it can often cause severe pain.
 It is important to manage your pain effectively and you should speak to your doctor if your pain medication is not helping.
 However, a number of effective painkilling medications can usually be used.
 Depending on the levels of pain, they can range from paracetamol and the non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, to more powerful opiate-based painkillers, such as codeine and morphine.

 Your kidneys remove waste material from your blood.
 The waste is passed out of your body in urine through tubes called the ureters.
-Kidney function can be monitored by a simple blood test called 'serum creatinine level'.
+Kidney function can be monitored by blood tests.

 In some cases of advanced cervical cancer, the cancerous tumour (abnormal tissue growth) can press against the ureters, blocking the flow of urine out of the kidneys.
 The build-up of urine inside the kidneys is known as 'hydronephrosis' and can cause the kidneys to become swollen and stretched.